 Generation Z is at it again.
-As if the Tide Pod, ghost pepper, and Birdbox challenges weren’t hazardous enough, teens are now trying the “tripping jump” challenge, blow up electrical outlet challenge and the “shell on” challenge.
-In this new viral quest, a kid might, for example, eat an orange without removing the peel, or an egg that’s still in its shell.
+As if the Tide Pod, ghost pepper, and Birdbox challenges weren’t hazardous enough, teens are now trying the “tripping jump” challenge, the toilet-licking coronavirus challenge, and the “shell on” challenge.
+In this last viral quest, a kid might, for example, eat an orange without removing the peel, or an egg that’s still in its shell.

 Why in the world do kids do viral challenges like this, you ask?

 Well, in days of yore – like the ’90s – making friends didn’t require teens to be quite so industrious.
 Now, the struggle to set oneself apart on a massive and dynamic social media stage is leading to questionable and potentially deadly behavior.